5 Dealing with messy data

 With tidyr:

-To instead fill the missing values with the next non-missing entry:
+To instead fill in the missing values with the next non-missing entry:

 With data.table: